Skip site navigation (1)Skip section navigation (2)

 certain platforms.
 The cmake(1) command-line tool --help output lists

-specify the generator for a new build tree.
-The cmake-gui(1) offers in-
+the generator for a new build tree.
+The cmake-gui(1) offers interactive se-

 CMAKE GENERATORS